oneeve8/kobble-data/content/Tutorial2.md

 So if you plan on sharing your information, you will need to create an account.

-BGitHub is a web based repository and internet hosting service.
+If you are not familiar with GitHub, it is basically a web based repository and internet hosting service.

 It has mostly been used for code for developers